surniaulula/wpsso/readme.txt

 	* None.
 * **Developer Notes**
 	* Added a new WpssoProUtilCheckImgDims class (Premium version).
+	* Added an update option 'active_plugins' filter to sort the WPSSO Core plugin before its add-ons.
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.4.